cysouw/diathesis/text/c03_summaryDia.md

 ### *Kontinuativantikausativ* (*bleiben+Partizip*) {#sec:summary-kontinuativantikausativ}

-The ~~Kontinuativantikausativ~~ (full discussion in [@sec:participles-bleiben-transitive]) is closely related to the *sein Zustandspassiv* (see [@sec:summary-zustandspassiv]), but now the light verb *bleiben* is used with a participle [@next].
+The ~~Kontinuativantikausativ~~ (full discussion in [@sec:participles-bleiben-transitive]) is closely related to the *sein-Zustandspassiv* (see [@sec:summary-zustandspassiv]), but now the light verb *bleiben* is used with a participle [@next].
 Both *sein* and *bleiben* are known as auxiliaries (~~Kopulaverben~~) in German grammar, so this parallel construction is not unexpected.
 However, not all verbs can be equally used in both constructions.
 For example, verbs like *schreiben* 'to write' or *waschen* 'to wash' are fine with the *sein-Zustandspassiv* but not with the *bleiben-Kontinuativantikausativ*.
 Also the retention of the original agent as a prepositional phrase seems to be impossible here, so this diathesis is classified as an anticausative [@next b].
 This anticausative is only attested with transitive verbs.
 The same *bleiben+Partizip* construction can be used with intransitive verbs, but then it does not induce a diathesis and will be called ~~Perfektkontinuativ~~ (see [@sec:summary-perfektkontinuativ]).

 ::: ex
 a.
 Der Pförtner schließt die Tür.